idrismo45/Youtube-Influence-Metrics/README.md

 # Objective

-Pain Point: The Head of Marketing needs to identify the top UK YouTubers in 2024 to choose the most effective influencers for upcoming marketing campaigns.
+**Pain Point**: The Head of Marketing needs to identify the top UK YouTubers in 2024 to choose the most effective influencers for upcoming marketing campaigns.

-Ideal Solution: Develop a dashboard that highlights key metrics such as subscriber count, total views, videos uploaded, and engagement.
+**Ideal Solution**: Develop a dashboard that highlights key metrics such as subscriber count, total views, videos uploaded, and engagement.
 This tool will empower the marketing team to make data-driven decisions on influencer collaborations.

 ## User story